ml-research/blendrl-dev/README_NUDGE_GROUP.md

 ```bash
    Python 3.12.5
 ```
-Make sure you use evrsion **not older than 3.12**.
+Make sure you use evrsion **not newer than 3.12**.
 Othervise it leads to a dependency conflict for the torch, as python 3.13 uses torch==2.6 instead of torch==2.4 used in the project.

 ## Set Up the Repository